What Is PTSD?

 There are a number of different medications that can help people with PTSD, including antidepressants and antipsychotics.
 Antidepressants can reduce anxiety and improve sleep quality, which can help people feel less overwhelmed by their symptoms.
 Antipsychotics also reduce anxiety and improve sleep quality, but they may also help relieve nightmares and flashbacks associated with PTSD.

-Seeking PTSD Treatment at TBI
+Seeking PTSD Treatment at The Blanchard Institute

 It is important to remember that not everyone who lives through a dangerous event develops PTSD.
 In fact, most people will not develop the disorder.